 Not all business owners spend their days supervising cooks and servers in a restaurant or employees in an office.
 In fact, you might have something that legally qualifies as a business even if it is not related to your work at all.
 For example, if you hire a babysitter to care for your children while you are at work and a landscaper to mow the lawn in your front yard, it makes sense for you to file taxes as a sole proprietorship.
 Likewise, you might want to incorporate as a sole proprietorship if you are one of the growing number of Americans who make their income through freelance gigs that issue 1099s instead of treating their workers as full-fledged employees.
 Of course, sole proprietorship is only one of the entity classifications you can choose.
 Before you register your business, you should consult a small business attorney about entity designation, even if you think you have made up your mind based on the advice of friends or your tax accountant.

 You might think that paying taxes and preparing to file your tax return are a hassle, but they are child’s play compared to being a defendant in a lawsuit.
 Legal liability issues are perhaps the most important reason to form a corporation.
 A business attorney like Stephen Welle can give you advice about how to protect your business and your personal assets in the event that someone files a lawsuit against your business.

 The best time to consult a small business attorney is before you start your business; do not wait until your business is in financial or legal trouble.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.